Editor’s Note: This article on big data was originally written in 2018 and has been updated with current information.

-Big data – defined as extremely large data sets that may be analyzed computationally to reveal patterns, trends, and associations, especially relating to human behavior and interactions – has exploded in recent years.
-This is largely due to an increasing global digital footprint.
+There is an explosion of extremely large data sets that may be analyzed by computer to reveal patterns, trends, and associations, especially relating to human behavior and interactions.
+This is largely due to more digital traffic.
 According to leading business influencer Bernard Marr, “every two days we create as much data as we did from the beginning of time until 2000, and in two years the amount of digital information available will have grown from around 5 zettabytes today to 50 zettabytes.”

-Think about how you have grown the digital data trail in your own personal life within the past five years.
-How many new digital devices have you purchased?
-Has your social media, mobile shopping, and GPS-enabled activity increased?
+Think about your own digital trail.
+How many new digital devices did you purchase this year?
+How has your social media, online shopping, and GPS-enabled activity increased?

-Last month we described emerging trends that are shaping the future of work.
+Recently, we described emerging trends shaping the future of work.
 Two of these trends, artificial intelligence and machine learning, are closely tied to big data.
-In the past – when data wasn’t so big – humans managed information via spreadsheets, databases, and even written archives.
-As technology has evolved, computers are able to sift through data much more efficiently and reliably than humans, identifying current patterns and predicting future behaviors.
+In the past, people managed information via spreadsheets, databases, and written archives.
+Computers are now able to sift through data much more efficiently and reliably than people, identifying current patterns and predicting future behaviors.

-- Get to know your customers better.
+- Get to know your stakeholders better.
 Data tells you about the people you serve.
-Who is your intended audience, and are you reaching these individuals?
+Who is your intended audience, and are you reaching them?
 Use the data at your fingertips to create stakeholder personas and more smartly promote your mission to your customer.

 - Identify and fill skills gaps.
 You work hard to hire and train individuals who are contributing to the mission of your organization.
 As the marketplace changes and your strategic objectives evolve, are the employee skills you’re acquiring and developing growing, too?
 Data can help you benchmark the current state of talent competencies in your organization against desired ones.
 It also can predict the skills you must develop in the years to come.

-- Ensure mission-critical work is aligned with business goals.
+- Align mission-critical work with business goals.
 Your programs and services are the meat of your mission – do their outcomes support your business goals?
 Do metrics meet or miss their marks?
 Program evaluation and outcome measurement would be impossible without data.
 As your data warehouse grows, so do the insights about the performance of your organization, and the success of your mission overall.

-Big data will only get bigger in years to come, yet many nonprofit leaders dance around the topic with fear and trepidation.
+Data will only get bigger in years to come, yet many nonprofit leaders dance around the topic with fear and trepidation.
 Is your organization’s strategic plan prioritizing big data?
 Do you have data analysis skills represented on your staff?
-Organization and development firm Brighter Strategies can partner with you to ensure your systems are in sync for a future of bigger data.
+We can help ensure your systems are in sync for a future of bigger data.
 Contact us today to learn more.